tonyjunkes/pdfservices-java-sdk-cfml-samples/README.md

 #### Extract Text, Table Elements with Renditions of Figure, Table Elements

-The sample CFC ExtractTextTableInfoWithFiguresTablesRenditionsFromPDF extracts text, table elements along with figure and table element's renditions from PDF Document.
+The sample CFC ExtractTextTableInfoWithFiguresTablesRenditionsFromPDF extracts text, table elements along with figure and table element's renditions from PDF document.
 Note that the output is a zip containing the structured information along with renditions as described in [section](#extract-pdf).

 Browser:
 ```html